- 1 INTRODUCTION :

 A stockbroker has immense knowledge of the market.
 He knows when to invest and withdraw.
 He will help you in every step of trading.

 A stockbroker is not your asset manager.
 He is just an agent who facilitates you to take part in the process of buying and selling stocks.
 He is not under any obligation to see that you make profits.
-He earns money both ways, when you buy or when you sell.
+He earns money both ways, when you purchase or when you sell.

 If you want to learn and Invest, the Best way is to read and gain knowledge, in the beginning, Zerodha has an initiative called Varsity teaches you all about Markets, Trading, and Investing from the basics to the advanced level, Advantage being open source also has experts you could contact if you need help.
 Download PDF of the course take them offline.